Skip to content

 #1) Do…loop

-This is used when a statement or a block of statements needs to be executed while or until a said condition is true.
+This loop is implemented to repetitively execute a statement or a set of statements while or until a specified condition stands true.

 Syntax 1: